Yoake2000/Linux-Documentations/pages/AMD P-State and AMD P-State EPP Scaling Driver Configuration.md

 # Requirements
-	- To enable amd_pstate_epp scaling driver for AMD Ryzen Processors,
+	- To enable amd_pstate_epp scaling driver for AMD Ryzen Processors, the processor needs to be from `zen 2` and newer generations.
+	- `cpcc`